-A crewed charter offers a different experience than a boat rental from a rental company or a bareboat charter.
 With a crewed charter, a captain, chef and cleaning crew will handle all of the boating, cooking and cleaning for you so you can sit back, relax and enjoy the water without any responsibility.
 The captain will take you to the most popular areas and be held accountable in case anything goes wrong.

 If you join a boat club, you’ll pay a membership fee and enjoy access to a fleet of boats.
 You can use the boats as often as you’d like for a fixed cost as long as you make a reservation in advance.
 Membership costs for boat clubs vary and are dependent on the location as well as the types of boats that are available.

 However, there’s usually a one-time fee that’s an average of $5,500 and monthly fees that range anywhere from $200 to $700.
 Most boat clubs don’t have contracts so you can make monthly payments and remain a member for as long as you wish.

 “Joining a boat club allows for hassle-free boating at a fixed cost.
 Unlike a rental where you pay by use, a boat club can give you the opportunity to go boating as often as you’d like,” Giglio says.

 Giglio notes a couple of disadvantages: Boats typically can’t be taken out at night and there are no guarantees you’ll get the boat you want when you want it.
 In most cases, boats are available from sunrise to sunset.
 However, some clubs may split the day into two-reservation slots — one in the morning and one in the afternoon.